 Continuing on your previous heading, cross back over the canal taking in the views from Højbro – the High Bridge – and pass by the imposing tower of Nikolaj Kirke, once a church and currently an art gallery.
 Arriving at the main square of Kongens Nytorv, you’ll see Magasin du Nord, Denmark’s oldest and biggest department store, and the Royal Danish Theatre.
 Passing the theatre and staying to right, you’ll reach Copenhagen’s most famous sight: Nyhavn.
 This small picturesque harbour is renowned for its colourful buildings an historic tall ships, and it is the most photogenic part of the city.
 Stroll along the harbour on the opposite side for the best views and photos, then cross the bridge and head straight, towards Amalienborg Palace.

-Now you find yourself with a choice to make.
 Copenhagen is a foodie city, and New Nordic is a unique and intriguing cuisine focused on innovation and the creative use of local, sustainable ingredients.
-If you love food, and it’s in your budget, you can use your evening to experience one of the city’s incredible New Nordic restaurants.
+If you love food, and it’s in your budget, use your evening to experience one of the city’s incredible New Nordic restaurants.
 Be sure to book in advance, as reservations are the standard and there is often little room for walk-ins.
 Some great options for an incredible New Nordic dinner (at a reasonable cost) are Høst, Uformel, and Kødbyens Fiskebar.

-After your street food feast, head back to the main road and hop on the 9A bus, which will take you to Copenhagen Central Station.
-Just across the street are the famous Tivoli Gardens, the second-oldest theme park in the world, and inspiration for the Disney parks.
-Tivoli opens seasonally for the summer, Halloween, and Christmas, so make sure to check in advance the opening dates.
+After dinner, head to the famous Tivoli Gardens, the second-oldest theme park in the world, and inspiration for the Disney parks.
+Tivoli opens seasonally for the summer, Halloween, Christmas, and Winter (February) so make sure to check in advance the opening dates.
 The park has a charming, historic feel, and is best experienced when lit up in the evenings (until 11pm/12am on Fridays and Saturdays).
 Take a stroll around the park and ride some of the iconic rides, like the 100-year-old wooden roller coaster, or the Star Flyer, which will send you soaring 80 metres above the city.
 If you happen to be in Tivoli on a Saturday night, finish your evening with the fireworks show at 11:45pm.

 I hope you enjoyed your big day in Copenhagen!
 You’ve truly experienced the best of the city.
 If you have any questions about visiting Copenhagen, feel free to ask below.
 Happy travels!